chris-short/chrisshort.net/content/post/things-no-one-tells-you-when-you-start-a-newsletter/index.md

 There were a lot of reasons I started writing a newsletter back in 2016.
 Having worked at a few organizations whose business was sending millions of emails a day, one thing is for sure: ***Mail is hard and not for the faint of heart***.
 Using a service that handles mail delivery is step one, in my opinion.
 After that, I figured a newsletter is, "sending an email every week."
 Anyone can do that, right?

 What I did not expect were styling problems, a stream of feedback and opinions, and a few other gotchas that are worth mentioning.
 But, it is by far the single most rewarding personal project I've ever taken on.

-Please [subscribe to DevOps'ish](https://devopsish.com/subscribe/) today to join me on this journey!
+{{< mc >}}

 ## What do you mean IE 6?